 For some reason, people use this capper for many other products than just home-brewed beer.
 I read about using it to cap Kombucha and other drinks that you can make at home.

 Our opinion about the Mr. Beer hand bottle capper:

-Little higher priced than that Red Baron but also a little higher rated and a few less lower ratings.
-I think it is more a personal preference to use this particular brand.
+Little higher priced than the Red Baron but also a little higher rated and a few lower ratings.
+I think it is more of a personal preference to use this particular brand.